-We started Mr. Lilley could not get the mules to go for him, came near being thrown out and I got him to get a driver, a half breed Creek, one of their company named Thomas, and he proved to be a great help to us as he did all the little work that has to be done about the camp and all for his meals only.
+When we started Mr. Lilley could not get the mules to go for him, came near being thrown out and I got him to get a driver, a half breed Creek one of their company named Thomas, and he proved to be a great help to us as he did all the little work that has to be done about the camp and all for his meals only.

-The next day the snow began to melt pretty soon the san came out, and it got so that we could travel, and so they traveled on.
+The next day the snow began to melt pretty soon the sun came out, and it got so that we could travel, and so they traveled on.
+One night when we camped one of the Indians came to Mr. Lilley and asked him if he would not give him few ears of corn as his wife was sick and wished some sofkee.

-One night when we camped one of the indians came to Mr. Lilley and asked him if he would not five him a few cars of corn as his wife was sick and wished some sofkee.
-We had bought some corn for the mules but the indians were furnished only with flour.
-So we gave him some corn and it was surprising to see how quickly they cut some supplings into postles and hellowed out a hole in a long log and pounded that corn.
+We had bought some corn for the mules but the Indians were furnished only with flour.
+So we gave him some corn and it was surprising to see how quickly they cut some sapplings into pestles and hollowed out a hole in a long log and pounded that corn.
 Along in the evening here came a man with a bowl of sofkee.
 What sofkee was we did not know.
-They had no salt and it was the most tast less thing I thought I had ever tasted.
+They had no salt and it was the most tasteless thing I thought I had ever tasted.
 But I put some salt in it and then I could eat it.
 They laughed at me for putting salt in the sofkee, of course there was no lye in it.

-the company as we had a great good driver and concluded to run the risk by ourselves and we went on towards Ft.
+We travelled on and Mr. Lilley concluded that he would leave the company as we had a great good driver and concluded to run the risk by ourselves and we went on towards Ft.
 Gibson, got there about noon but it was pretty cold driving and it did seem as if we would never get there.
 We could look down and see Gibson as we were in high country for miles but we did not seem to get there at all.
-Eliza got her nose frosted by the cold, so that the pealed off.
-When we got into Gibson, I con't remember how we crossed base river, anyhow we called in at an eating house and got some coffee.
+Eliza got her nose frosted by the cold, so that the skin pealed off.
+When we got into Gibson, I don't remember how we crossed the river, anyhow we called in at an eating house and got some coffee.
 We thought Mr. Bemo would come but as he did not your Grandfather, thought he would go and see him, and in coming back he got into a deep place in the Grand River and nearly drowned, so we waited until Mr. Bemo came up.
 From Gibson we went on to a Mr. Willieson's whose wife was a sister of Mrs. Drew and he was a white man.
 They were rich, had many slaves, a great big house, lounges, stuffed chairs, etc., they were so kind to us and we had a good time and stayed there all night.
 That was eight or ten miles from Ft.
 Gibson.

-We started from Willieson's and got over to the Creek Agency about noon and there we had to give up our driver.
+We started from Villieson's and got over to the Creek Agency about noon and there we had to give up our driver.
 Your Grandfather didn't know how Mr. Loughridge was settled so he told him he would go on and if he wanted Thomas he would send for him as he wanted work.
 So he gave him all the provision.